SakshamAyush/Divvy-Trips/README.md

   - More number of rides would be taken in the evening period by younger people.

 #### Visualizaion
-We extracted a new column called ‘hour’ from the start_time attribute to find the hour of the day in which the divvy ride was started.
+The tripduration of the rides were initially in seconds, we convetrted it to minutes.
+We then extracted a new column called ‘hour’ from the start_time attribute to find the hour of the day in which the divvy ride was started.
 Then we divided the hour attribute into 4 categories [morning, afternoon, evening, night] to find out in which part of the day the ride was taken.
 The categories were:
   1. Morning - Ride started between 5am to 11am
   2. Afternoon -  Ride started between 12pm to 5pm
   3. Evening - Ride started between 6pm to 10pm
   4. Night - Ride started between 11pm to 4am

 We then made a multi-linked view of Brushable Scatterplot of Age V/S Trip Duration for all the rides and it was linked to a horizontal bar chart which showed the count of the total trips that was taken in the 4 parts of the day[morning, afternoon, evening, night].

 Some outliers like ‘age’= 238 and ‘tripduartion’ = 96,850 were also removed.